sivakumar-sivaprakasam/SparkLab/README.md

 ### Launch Spark-Shell

-Open terminal and cd to <SPARK FOLDER>/bin and type the below command
+Open terminal and cd to SPARK_FOLDER/bin and type the below command

 ```
 ./spark-shell